For best experience please turn on javascript and use a modern browser!

 UvA-managed devices

-If you are using an UvA-managed computer or laptop, basic security measures are already in place.
+When using an UvA-managed computer or laptop, basic security measures are already in place.

 Self-managed devices